 "I did that walk across the stage, that's a long walk, with 12,000 eyes on you.
 And the snare drum rolls, and, as soon as I started, the orchestra, they were with me.
 They gave me my initiation, and then they were with me.
 It was so exciting, it was really amazing."

-Last summer the LA Phil thanked McCoy once again for helping “fine tune” the Hollywood Bowl by the naming of Buzz McCoy's Marketplace at the Hollywood Bowl's West Gate.
+Last summer the LA Phil thanked McCoy once again for helping “fine tune” the Hollywood Bowl by the naming of Buzz McCoy's Marketplace at the Hollywood Bowl's Field Gate.
 "Anytime people ask me about it, I say, 'Half-price on sushi before 5 o'clock!'."

 The discount isn't real, but the LA Phil's gratitude to Mr. McCoy most certainly is.